parttimehacker/newpi/README.md

 Usage
 -----

-- Flash the latest Raspberry Pi image to an SDIO card
+- Flash the latest Raspberry Pi image to an SDIO card and then update the mounted boot drive

 ```
 cd /Volumes/boot
 touch ssh
+- Edit the wpa supplicant file
+'''
 vi wpa_supplicant.conf
 ```
-- Add the following and add your network information
+- Edit SSID and PASSWORD for your network
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1